ArturUs01/openwrt-mercusys-mr30g-v1/README.md

 > * An SPI flash programmer (e.g., CH341A)
 > * A new 16 MB flash chip (e.g., Winbond W25Q128FVSG — recommended and tested)
 >
-> The original flash chip is only 4 MB, which is insufficient for OpenWrt.
+> The factory flash chip has only 4 MB of memory, which is not enough for OpenWrt.
 Replacing it is essential for proper firmware support and system expansion.

 ### **1. Hardware Mod: Replacing the Flash Chip**

 1. **Disassemble the router:**

-   * First, take a photo of the bottom sticker (model, MAC, default Wi-Fi password).
+   * First, take a photo of the sticker on the bottom of the router (model, MAC, default Wi-Fi password).
    * Then remove the sticker carefully — it covers a screw slightly above and to the right of center.
    * Unscrew it and pry off the top cover using a plastic card or guitar pick.
 Go around the edges gently to unclip everything.
    * Be careful not to insert the tool too deep to avoid damaging internal parts or antenna cables.